muthaiyanmani/todo/app/CONTRIBUTING.md

 - Check existing documentation
 - Ask in pull request comments

-Thank you for contributing to Smart Todo Pro!
+Thank you for contributing to Todo Pro!